QuentinRa/blog.quentinra.dev/maths/r/utils/plot.md

 Notes

-We are adding the argument `prob = TRUE` sometimes in statistics to make an histogram of the frequencies instead of the quantities.
+We are adding the argument `prob = TRUE` sometimes in statistics to make a histogram of the frequencies instead of the quantities.

 <hr class="sl">